Ed Figueroa

-Eduardo Figueroa Padilla (born October 14, 1948) is a former professional baseball player.
+Eduardo Figueroa Padilla (born October 14, 1948) is a Puerto Rican former professional baseball player.
 Listed at 6' 1" (1.86 m), 190 lb.
 (86 k), Figueroa batted and threw right handed.
 He was born in Ciales, Puerto Rico.

 Figueroa is the only pitcher from Puerto Rico to win twenty games in a regular major league season.

 Career

 Early career, service in the Marines

 Figueroa originally signed with the New York Mets as a seventeen-year-old amateur free agent in 1966.
 He went 12–5 with a 2.05 earned run average with the Winter Haven Mets in 1967, and seemed well on his way to the majors when was called to take a draft physical in Puerto Rico.
 After three weeks away from his team, the Raleigh-Durham Mets, he hurt his arm in his first game back.
 The Mets released him, and Figueroa joined the United States Marine Corps, spending the next year in Vietnam.

 Upon his discharge from the Marine Corps in 1970, Figueroa signed with the San Francisco Giants.
 After three seasons in their organization, he was traded to the California Angels for Bruce Christensen and Don Rose on July 6, 1973.